hphelion/documentation/cli.windows.containers-and-folders.md

 ---
 layout: default
-title: "HP Cloud Environment CLI Software for Windows PowerShell Object Storage Examples"
+title: "HP Helion Cloud Environment CLI Software for Windows PowerShell Object Storage Examples"
 permalink: /cli/windows/containers-and-folders/
 product: win-cli

 ---
-# HP Cloud Environment CLI Software for Windows PowerShell Object Storage Examples #
+# HP Helion Cloud Environment CLI Software for Windows PowerShell Object Storage Examples #

-One of the key features of the HP Cloud environment CLI software for Windows PowerShell Object Storage is that it provides a way to store and retrieve objects in a highly redundant cluster of publicly accessible physical machines hosted in HP data centers.
+One of the key features of the HP Helion Cloud environment CLI software for Windows PowerShell Object Storage is that it provides a way to store and retrieve objects in a highly redundant cluster of publicly accessible physical machines hosted in HP data centers.
 This page provides examples for how to use Object Storage via the Windows PowerShell CLI.
-(See the [HP Cloud Object Storage Overview](/object-storage) for overview information on Object Storage.)
+(See the [HP Helion Cloud Object Storage Overview](/object-storage) for overview information on Object Storage.)

 **Note:** When referencing an argument, like a container name, that has a space, use quotes to access that resource.
 For example:

      PS: HPCS:\> cd "my container:"
      PS: HPCS:\> new-container -name "my new container"

-**Note**: The HP Cloud environment CLI software for Windows PowerShell supports the [standard Windows wildcard](http://msdn.microsoft.com/en-us/library/windows/desktop/aa717088(v=vs.85).aspx) characters asterix (`*`), question mark (`?`), and range brackets (`[]`) for the `ls, copy` and `delete` object storage commands.
+**Note**: The HP Helion Cloud environment CLI software for Windows PowerShell supports the [standard Windows wildcard](http://msdn.microsoft.com/en-us/library/windows/desktop/aa717088(v=vs.85).aspx) characters asterix (`*`), question mark (`?`), and range brackets (`[]`) for the `ls, copy` and `delete` object storage commands.

 ##Interacting with the Storage Service## {#InteractingwiththeStorageService}